Chapter 3. Installation and update

 - See Available cluster customizations for details about OpenShift Container Platform configuration resources.

-The OpenShift Container Platform update service is the hosted service that provides over-the-air updates to both OpenShift Container Platform and Red Hat Enterprise Linux CoreOS (RHCOS).
-It provides a graph, or diagram that contain vertices and the edges that connect them, of component Operators.
-The edges in the graph show which versions you can safely update to, and the vertices are update payloads that specify the intended state of the managed cluster components.
+The OpenShift Update Service (OSUS) provides over-the-air updates to OpenShift Container Platform, including Red Hat Enterprise Linux CoreOS (RHCOS).
+It provides a graph, or diagram, that contains the vertices of component Operators and the edges that connect them.
+The edges in the graph show which versions you can safely update to.
+The vertices are update payloads that specify the intended state of the managed cluster components.

 maxUnavailable field on the machine configuration pool and marks them as unavailable.
 By default, this value is set to